• Skip to main content

 Description

-A traditional fruit cake is must have Christmas cake.
+A traditional fruitcake is a must-have Christmas cake.
 Loaded with delicious moist fruits such as raisins, sultanas, cherries, and currants soaked in brandy overnight.
-This is a simple, easy and effortless dark fruit cake recipe which does not need much preparation.
+This is a simple and easy dark fruitcake recipe that does not need much preparation

 Ingredients